longkai/essays/notes/http/web-servers.md

 ## Send response -- send the response back to the client
 For persistent Connections, the connection may stay open, in which case the server needs to be extra cautious to compute the Content-Length header correctly, or the client will have no way of knowing when a response ends.

+## Construct response -- create the HTTP response message with the right headers.

+### Response Entities(if there was a body)
+1. A **Content-Type** header, describing the MIME type of the response body
+2. A **Content-Length** header, describing the size of the response body
+3. The actual message body content

+### MIME Typing
+mime.types, Magic typing, Explicit typing, Type negotiation.
+Web servers also can be configured to associate particular files with MIME types.

+### Redirection
+Permanently moved resources, Temporarily moved resources, URL augmentation, Load balancing, Server affinity, Canonicalizing directory names

 ## Log transaction -- place notes about the completed transaction in a log file.

 --